-This developer note describes the Macintosh Quadra 700 computer, a powerful, new member of the Macintosh Quadra family of computers.
-Using an MC68040 microprocessor and a compact, vertical case, the Macintosh Quadra 700 delivers high performance in a small package.
+This developer note describes the Macintosh Quadra 900 computer, the new high-performance model in the Macintosh family of computers.
+Using an MC68040 microprocessor and a new floorstanding case, the Macintosh Quadra 900 achieves higher performance than any previous Macintosh computer.

 This developer note has three chapters.
-Chapter 1, "Macintosh Quadra 700 Hardware," describes the main features and emphasizes the circuitry and the case design of the machine.
-Chapter 2, "The Expansion Interface," describes the expansion capabilities of the machine.
+Chapter 1, "Macintosh Quadra 900 Hardware," describes the main features and emphasizes the circuitry and the new case design of the machine.
+Chapter 2, "Expansion Interface," describes the expansion capabilities of the machine.
 Chapter 3, "ROM Features," describes the new features of the ROM software.